UDATG/optimal_reps/README.md

 # Optimal cycle representatives

 This is a rust library for computing optimal cycle representatives using an optimizer called Gurobi.
-It implements the optimization algorithm described by [this paper](https://arxiv.org/pdf/2105.07025.pdf).
-In general, to optimize a cycle representative in a persistent homology, there are three parameters we need to decide.
+It implements the optimization algorithm discussed in [this paper](https://arxiv.org/pdf/2105.07025.pdf).
+In general, to optimize a cycle representative of a particular dimension in persistent homology, there are three parameters we need to decide.
 First, we need to choose between an edge-loss method and a triangle-loss method.
 These two methods and their differences are discussed in the paper.
 Second, we need to choose whether the resulting coefficients need to be integers or not.
-Third, we need to choose the weight method for the program, whether it's uniform weight or not.
-Below is a detailed user guide that walks through the process of installing all the necessary softwares.
-Also, we provide an example that shows us how to run the main programs of this repository.
+Third, we need to choose the weight method for the program, whether it is uniformly weighted or another weight is provided.
+Below is a detailed user guide that walks through the process of installing all the necessary software.
+Following this, we provide an example that shows us how to run the main programs of this repository.

 To visualize the result produced by this repository, you may use [another repository that we built](https://github.com/qzhang1229/optimal_reps_visualization).

 # User guide
 To use this github repository, you first need to download the code to your computer.
-You can do that by clicking on the green "code" button and choose "Download ZIP".
+You can do so by clicking on the green "code" button and choose "Download ZIP".
 Unzip the downloaded zip file.
-Then, you need to install three dependencies: Rust, Exhact and Gurobi.
+Then, you need to install three dependencies: Rust, ExHACT and Gurobi.
 Below we give some instructions on how to install these dependencies.

 <!---
 ## Installing CBC